 It’s easy to imagine how much this desire is amplified for an elderly parent who also happens to be a hoarder.

-To learn more about elderly hoarding, we spoke to two hoarding disorder experts:
+To learn more about elderly hoarding, we spoke to professionals with experience in hoarding disorder:

-- Angela Esnouf, Certified Professional Organiser in Chronic Disorganisation from Hoarding Home Solutions
+- Angela Esnouf and Wendy Hanes (Certified Professional Organiser in Chronic Disorganisation) from Hoarding Home Solutions

 They shared some helpful insights into the implications of elderly hoarding and how you might support your parent with a hoarding disorder.